Nathan Carr and Milivoy Webber Memorial Prize

 Description

-This prize is awarded annually in memory of Nathan Robert Carr and Milivoy Ivon Webber.
-The competition genre and theme change each year.
-2023 is the third year of the competition, which is sponsored by Mama Quilla Productions—Art for Change.
+This prize is awarded periodically in memory of Nathan Robert Carr and Milivoy Ivon Webber.
+The genre and theme change each time.
+The prize is sponsored by Mama Quilla Productions—Art for Change.
 Mama Quilla spotlights neglected human rights issues and explores the big issues of the day from a female perspective.

 Eligibility

-• Your entry must not have been previously published in print or online, been broadcast, or won a prize.
+• The entry must not have been previously published in print or online, been broadcast, or won a prize.

 How to Enter